Health Library

 Exams and Tests

 A standard eye exam and slit-lamp examination are used to diagnose cataracts.
-Other tests are rarely needed, except to rule out other causes of poor vision.
+Other tests are rarely needed, except to check for other causes of poor vision.

 Treatment

-For early cataract, the eye doctor (ophthalmologist) may recommend the following:
+For an early cataract, the eye doctor (ophthalmologist) may recommend the following:

 As vision gets worse, you may need to make changes around the home to avoid falls and injuries.